quad-ops

 - GitOps-Based: Changes to containers are driven by Git repositories, not manual commands

-- Systemd Integration: Containers are managed by systemd instead of a Docker daemon
+- Native Integration: Containers are managed by your platform’s service manager, not a separate daemon

-- Automated Dependencies: Service relationships are automatically converted to systemd unit dependencies
+- Automated Dependencies: Service relationships are automatically converted to native dependency directives

 - Intelligent Restarts: Only restarts services that have changed and their dependents